 Most illegal drugs can have adverse cardiovascular effects, ranging from abnormal heart rate to heart attacks.
 Injecting illegal drugs also can lead to cardiovascular problems, such as collapsed veins and bacterial infections of the blood vessels and heart valves.

-Many drugs affect the central nervous system and how it works.
-Many so-called "recreational drugs" can alter the user's consciousness.
-The risks associated with use of these drugs include:
+Many drugs, such as cocaine, heroin and various forms of amphetamine, affect the central nervous system and can alter a user's consciousness.
+In addition to addiction, the side effects and risks associated with use of these drugs include: